 Eliminate and Add User Stories

 One of the more basic backlog grooming maneuvers is to get rid of any user stories that no longer appear relevant.
 These will just get in the way of your progress.
 However, as some user stories drop off the backlog, others will become important to include.
-During the project new needs will come up, and in response, those new user stories will have to be added to the backlog.
+During the project, new needs will come up, and in response, those new user stories will have to be added to the backlog.

 Update Priorities and Estimates

 At the same time, priorities will change.
-These must be reflected in the backlog and the listing of the user stories.
+These must be reflected in the product backlog and the listing of the user stories.
 Therefore, backlog grooming is a regular reassessment of the priority of these user stories.
 Estimates will also change.
 These changes must be reflected in the backlog.
 Times can contract or expand as new information is uncovered, and those changes must be updated regularly.